mapswipe/python-mapswipe-workers/docs/setup.md

 # Setup

-To setup the Mapswipe back end you need a [Firebase instance](https://firebase.google.com/) and use Docker to install and run it.
+To setup the Mapswipe back end you need to setup a [Firebase instance](https://firebase.google.com/) and use Docker to install and run it.

 ## Firebase